 Choose to explore yourself.
-When you take lessons in Alexander Technique (AT), you do a great deal of experiential learning and reveals many surprising facts about ourselves – as we are, versus what we have assumed ourselves to be.
+When you take lessons in Alexander Technique (AT), you do a great deal of experiential learning.
+And this reveals many surprising facts about you, as you are, versus what you have assumed yourself to be.

-Some of the new information you will gain through AT is purely practical – for instance, you may learn new things about basic anatomy and body mechanics.
-Beyond this, you will likely have other unanticipated observations about the way your own mind-body system works.
+Some of the new information you will gain through AT is purely practical.
+For instance, you may learn new things about basic anatomy and body mechanics.
+But you will likely have other unanticipated and valuable observations about the way your own mind-body system works.
 So this opens the way for further discovery.

-Expanding your knowledge about how you function can give you a better understanding of who you are.
-This can strongly influence how you relate to the world around you.
-You will have greater conscious control over your own responses and behavior, which gives you greater freedom and influence over your circumstances.
+Expanding your knowledge about how you function can also give you a better understanding of who you are.
+And this can strongly influence how you relate to the world around you.
+Over time, you will also gain greater conscious control over your own responses and behavior, and this gives you greater freedom and influence over your circumstances.

-All the skills you develop and the observations you make in the course of this experiential work can be put to good use, informing our choices about how to take care of ourselves and how best to interact with our environment, in small ways and great.
+All the skills you develop and the observations you make in the course of this experiential work can be put to good use.
+They will inform your choices about how to take care of yourself and how best to interact with your environment, in small ways and great.